 10th Avenue (Baseline to Holladay) - Cornelius

-10th Avenue between Baseline Street and Holladay Street (in the city of Cornelius) is currently a narrow two-lane roadway that serves as a link between the recently improved Martin/Cornelius-Schefflin Road Corridor and OR 8 (Baseline and Adair Streets).
-This section of roadway experiences heavy traffic flow, most of which includes large freight vehicles and farm equipment.
+10th Avenue, between Baseline and Holladay streets in Cornelius, is a two-lane road that serves as a link between the recently improved Martin/Cornelius-Schefflin Road corridor and OR 8 (Baseline and Adair streets).
+This section of road experiences heavy traffic flow, which includes large freight vehicles and farm equipment.

-This project will widen 10th Avenue between the railroad crossing, located just south of Baseline Street up to Holladay Street, to coincide with the City of Cornelius’ road design standards.
-Improvements include one travel lane in each direction with an intermittent center turn lane and curb extensions also known as “bulb outs” (similar to the section of OR 8 recently improved in Cornelius).
+This project widened 10th Avenue between the railroad crossing, south of Baseline Street, to Holladay Street, to align with city of Cornelius road design standards.
+Improvements included one travel lane in each direction with an intermittent center turn lane and curb extensions also known as “bulb outs” (similar to the section of OR 8 recently improved in Cornelius).
 Additional improvements include the installation of bicycle facilities and sidewalks.
-The existing stop-controlled railroad crossing on the north end of the project will also be replaced with the standard gated crossing.

-These improvements will enhance the flow and safety of freight trucks, farm equipment, vehicles, bicyclists and pedestrians.
+These improvements improve traffic flow and safety of freight trucks, farm equipment, vehicles, bicyclists and pedestrians.

-This is the last remaining unimproved section of Cornelius-Schefflin Road, which was identified as being part of the critical north-south link between Highway 26 (Sunset Highway) and OR 8 (Tualatin Valley Highway) in the 1988 Forest Grove/Cornelius – Sunset Highway Connection Feasibility Study.
-For more information about this study, click on the “History” link to the right.
+This was the last remaining unimproved section of Cornelius-Schefflin Road, which was identified as part of the critical north-south link between Highway 26 (Sunset Highway) and OR 8 (Tualatin Valley Highway) in the 1988 Forest Grove/Cornelius – Sunset Highway Connection Feasibility Study.
+For more information about this study, click on the Design tab.